Analog Devices (NASDAQ:ADI) Updates Q3 2022 Earnings Guidance

-Analog Devices (NASDAQ:ADI – Get Rating) last posted its quarterly earnings data on Wednesday, February 16th.
-The semiconductor company reported $1.94 earnings per share for the quarter, beating analysts’ consensus estimates of $1.79 by $0.15.
-Analog Devices had a return on equity of 12.35% and a net margin of 15.18%.
-The business had revenue of $2.68 billion during the quarter, compared to the consensus estimate of $2.61 billion.
-During the same period in the prior year, the business posted $1.44 earnings per share.
-Analog Devices’s quarterly revenue was up 72.2% on a year-over-year basis.
-Equities research analysts expect that Analog Devices will post 8.43 earnings per share for the current year.
+Several research analysts have recently issued reports on ADI shares.
+The Goldman Sachs Group cut their target price on shares of Analog Devices from $207.00 to $183.00 and set a buy rating on the stock in a report on Tuesday, April 5th.
+Oppenheimer reissued an outperform rating and issued a $210.00 target price on shares of Analog Devices in a research report on Monday, May 16th.
+StockNews.com began coverage on Analog Devices in a research report on Thursday, March 31st.
+They set a hold rating for the company.
+Sanford C. Bernstein lifted their target price on Analog Devices to $200.00 and gave the company an outperform rating in a research report on Thursday, May 19th.
+Finally, Deutsche Bank Aktiengesellschaft cut their price target on Analog Devices from $200.00 to $185.00 and set a hold rating for the company in a research note on Thursday, February 17th.
+Five analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the stock.
+According to MarketBeat, the company currently has an average rating of Buy and an average price target of $199.52.

-ADI has been the topic of several research analyst reports.
-StockNews.com began coverage on shares of Analog Devices in a research report on Thursday, March 31st.
-They set a hold rating on the stock.
-Morgan Stanley upped their target price on shares of Analog Devices from $194.00 to $196.00 and gave the stock an equal weight rating in a research report on Thursday, February 17th.
-Citigroup lowered their target price on shares of Analog Devices from $216.00 to $192.00 and set a buy rating for the company in a report on Thursday, February 17th.
-Oppenheimer reiterated an outperform rating and issued a $210.00 target price on shares of Analog Devices in a research note on Monday.
-Finally, Daiwa Capital Markets cut their target price on shares of Analog Devices from $217.00 to $200.00 and set a buy rating for the company in a report on Thursday, February 17th.
-Four research analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the stock.
-According to MarketBeat, the stock presently has a consensus rating of Buy and an average price target of $199.10.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, June 9th.
+Investors of record on Tuesday, May 31st will be paid a $0.76 dividend.
+The ex-dividend date of this dividend is Friday, May 27th.
+This represents a $3.04 annualized dividend and a yield of 1.88%.
+Analog Devices’s dividend payout ratio (DPR) is presently 86.12%.

-In other news, Director Tunc Doluca sold 4,700 shares of the company’s stock in a transaction dated Tuesday, March 1st.
-The stock was sold at an average price of $159.76, for a total transaction of $750,872.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Insiders sold a total of 14,000 shares of company stock worth $2,315,422 over the last three months.
-0.47% of the stock is owned by insiders.
+In other news, Director Tunc Doluca sold 4,700 shares of the business’s stock in a transaction that occurred on Tuesday, March 1st.
+The stock was sold at an average price of $159.76, for a total value of $750,872.00.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CFO Prashanth Mahendra-Rajah sold 3,901 shares of the stock in a transaction dated Thursday, May 19th.
+The stock was sold at an average price of $163.14, for a total transaction of $636,409.14.
+Following the transaction, the chief financial officer now owns 16,108 shares of the company’s stock, valued at approximately $2,627,859.12.
+The disclosure for this sale can be found here.
+Insiders sold 17,901 shares of company stock worth $2,951,831 in the last 90 days.
+0.91% of the stock is owned by company insiders.

 Analog Devices, Inc designs, manufactures, tests, and markets integrated circuits (ICs), software, and subsystems that leverage analog, mixed-signal, and digital signal processing technologies.
 The company provides data converter products, which translate real-world analog signals into digital data, as well as translates digital data into analog signals; power management and reference products for power conversion, driver monitoring, sequencing, and energy management applications in the automotive, communications, industrial, and high-end consumer markets; and power ICs include performance, integration, and software design simulation tools for accurate power supply designs.